-The following guide will examine the stochastic oscillator, what it is and what it measures, how to understand the indicator on charts and interpret those findings, as well as the pros and cons of using this technical analysis tool.
+The following guide will examine the stochastic oscillator, what it is and what it measures, how to understand the indicator on charts and interpret those findings, how to use stochastic oscillator, as well as the pros and cons of using this technical analysis tool.

 In stock trading, market participants use two contrasting types of analysis.
 Fundamental analysis examines market news, economic/social/political forces, and earnings data to predict how an asset’s price will move.
 Technical analysis, on the other hand, uses charts and various technical indicators to forecast market conditions.